 - Etc

-STEP 3 – DELEGATE THE LIST
+STEP 3 – DELEGATE THE LISTS

-This part is critical.
+This part is important.

 The photo list should not be the responsibility of the couple.